Anushkam09/Invoice-Generator/README.md

 ## 🚧 Work in Progress

-* ✅ Use better designed invoice templates (with tables, styled layout)
-* ⏳ Support for multiple products per invoice
+* ⏳ Allow personalized templates
 * ⏳ Add a web interface using Flask or Streamlit
 * ⏳ Add logs, error handling, and email status tracking
 * ⏳ Export invoice history to a separate Excel/CSV file